chizzycodhub/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-## This is a repository for all my Python programming language project
+## This is a repository for all my Python programming language projects